yguitton/training-material/topics/galaxy-interface/tutorials/galaxy-intro-jupyter/tutorial.md

 ## Graph Display in Jupyter

 In this tutorial we are going to plot a distribution graph of our data.
-For this we will first need to load one of our tabular data files.
+For this, we will first need to load one of our tabular data files.
 You can use the `gapminder_all.csv` file.

 > <hands-on-title>Load a file from your history</hands-on-title>
 >